7 Different Ways to Speed Up WordPress Website Performance 2024

 Adopt Content Delivery Network

-The visitors of your website belongs to different geographical locations around the globe and the speed of the website may vary if visitors are located away from where the website is hosted.
+The visitors of your website belong to different geographical locations around the globe and the speed of the website may vary if visitors are located away from where the website is hosted.
 The solution to this problem will be using the content delivery network.
-CDN helps in maintaining the loading speed of the website maximum for visitors from various part of the globe.
+CDN helps in maintaining the loading speed of the website maximum for visitors from various parts of the globe.
 The CDN record a copy of your website in different data centers which are suited in different places.
-The prime function of the CDN is to the server the nearest possible location of your website to the visitors.
+The prime function of the CDN is to server the nearest possible location of your website to the visitors.

 Use GZIP Compression

 By compressing files on your computer, you can save up lots of disk space.
-Similarly, by using the GZIP compression on the web, you can free up lots of space on your website.
+Similarly, by using GZIP compression on the web, you can free up lots of space on your website.
 This practice will drastically reduce the bandwidth usage and time it takes to access your website.
 This tool can compress various files for you so that means whenever a visitor tries to open your website, then their server has to first unzip the website.
 This will reduce down bandwidth usage to a certain level.
 You can add plugins to GZIP files or you can use the following code in your .htaccess file

 AddOutputFilterByType DEFLATE text/plain